tprodanov/iset/README.md

 This crates implements map and set with interval keys (ranges `x..y`).

 `IntervalMap` is implemented using red-black binary tree, where each node contains information about the smallest start and largest end in its subtree.
 The tree takes *O(N)* space and allows insertion in *O(log N)*.
 `IntervalMap` allows to search for all entries overlapping a query (interval or a point, output would be sorted by keys).
 Search takes *O(log N + K)* where *K* is the size of the output.
+Additionally, you can extract smallest/largest interval with its value in *O(log N)*.

 `IntervalSet` is a newtype over `IntervalMap` with empty values.

+Any iterator that goes over the `IntervalMap` or `IntervalSet` returns intervals/values sorted lexicographically by intervals.

 ## Usage